Conservative and innovative language

 A language or language variety is said to be conservative if it has fewer new developments or changes than related varieties do.
-For example, Icelandic is, in some aspects, more similar to Old Norse than other languages that evolved from Old Norse, including Danish, Norwegian, or Swedish, while Sardinian (especially the Nuorese dialects) is regarded by many linguists to be the most conservative Romance language.
-Recent studies regarding the stability of modern Icelandic appear to confirm its status as "stable".
+For example, Icelandic is, in some aspects, more similar to Old Norse than other languages that evolved from Old Norse, including Danish, Norwegian, or Swedish, while Sardinian (especially the Nuorese dialects) and Italian are regarded as being the most conservative Romance languages.
+A 2008 study regarding the stability of modern Icelandic appears to confirm its status as "stable".
 Therefore, Icelandic and Sardinian are considered relatively conservative languages.
 Likewise, some dialects of a language may be more conservative than others.
 Standard varieties, for example, tend to be more conservative than nonstandard varieties, since education and codification in writing tend to retard change.

 Writing is generally said to be more conservative than speech since written forms generally change more slowly than spoken language does.
 That helps explain inconsistencies in writing systems such as that of English; since the spoken language has changed relatively more than has the written language, the match between spelling and pronunciation is inconsistent.